lee-zhg/watson-voicebot/README.md

 1. You make 2nd order by talking to voicebot `I like to print photos`.

 1. Because photo size information was not provided, the voicebot prompts you for the information.
+You can reply the prompt by saying `8x10`.

 1. After receiving all required information, the voicebot completes the order with response messages.